bateso88/CV/README.md

 #### Attention to Detail

 In my time in insurance, consolidating large amounts of data came naturally.
 I would check the accuracy of thousands of payments and proof-read vast spreadsheets.
-One of my proudest moments was when I identified a £700,000 shortfall that various managers had previously missed, saving the company that amount.
+One of my proudest moments was identifying a £700,000 shortfall that various managers had previously missed, saving the company that amount.

 This skill is one that I have found extremely useful in learning to code, particularly in rapidly debugging issues.